CuriosityGym/Arduino101/README.md

 # Arduino101
-Code for Arduino 101 examples, excercises and demos
+Code for Arduino 101 examples, exercises and demos

+All examples use EmbeddedMarket Digital and Analog I/0 board